ange007/ha-sun-allocator/README.md

 ## Installation

-1. Copy `custom_components/solarvampire` to your `config/custom_components` folder.
+1. Copy `custom_components/sun_allocator` to your `config/custom_components` folder.
 2. Restart Home Assistant.
 3. Go to **Settings → Devices & Services**.
 4. Click **"+ ADD INTEGRATION"**.
-5. Search for **"SolarVampire"** and select it.
+5. Search for **"SunAllocator"** and select it.
 6. Follow the configuration wizard to set up your solar panels and devices.

 ## Configuration

-SolarVampire uses a **graphical configuration interface** - no YAML editing required!
+SunAllocator uses a **graphical configuration interface** - no YAML editing required!
 The setup process is divided into several steps:

 ### Step 1: Solar Panel Configuration